How To Know When It's Time To Walk Away From Love

 This is perfectly normal in a relationship and something that every long-term relationship is going to go through.
 You don't have to give up on your relationship just because of this.

-You also don't need to walk away from love because you're starting to disagree more and have different opinions.
+You also don't need to walk away from romantic love because you're starting to disagree more and have different opinions.
 Relationships are made up of two unique individuals and it's not normal for a couple to agree on everything.
 If that happens it's usually because one person is giving in to the other.
 Disagreement can be a good thing if you know how to work past them in a healthy way in your relationship.

 No relationship is going to make it through years and years of never having arguments and disagreements.
 It's perfectly normal for relationships to have ups and downs.
 But, those with healthy relationships and true love will be able to weather through those difficult times.
 However, there are sometimes when you shouldn't push on and move forward in your relationship and we'll get to some of those below.